justinalm/justinalm.github.io/_work/the-jostle-blog.md

 <div class="mw-700  u-mar-auto  u-mar-b05">
     <h2><a id="Footer_53"></a>Footer</h2>
-    <p>We styled the footer to be more consistent with <a href="http://jostle.me">jostle.me</a>.
-We also shortened the copyright and trademark noticed and moved the subscription form from the bottom of each article into the footer.
+    <p>We styled the footer to be more consistent with our main marketing site.
+We shortened the copyright and trademark noticed and moved the subscription form here.
+It used to appear at the bottom of each article.
 When you click on “Subscribe” in the header nav, you are scrolled down to the form in the footer, which is then outlined with a subtle marquee effect so you don’t miss it in the journey.</p>
 </div>

 <div class="Grid  Grid--withGutters  u-mar-b05">